Free Syrian Army: 2022

+2023

+2024

+In December 2024, after the fall of the Assad government, the founding leader of FSA, Riad al-Asaad, returned to the Syrian capital of Damascus.
+He said that the Free Syrian Army (FSA) had been working closely with Islamist group Hayat Tahrir al-Sham (HTS).

 Armed groups with the Free Syrian Army

 Original FSA units

 During the announcement of the formation of the FSA by Riad al-Asaad on 29 July 2011, he listed 4 small subunits which claimed to the founding members of the FSA: